Shocked by Bank Funding Shocks: Evidence from Consumer Credit Cards

 Date Written: July 31, 2018

 Using the near universe of U.S. consumer credit cards, we show that banks transmit their wholesale funding shocks to consumers by reducing their credit card limits.
-Credit-constrained consumers who are unable to hedge against the transmitted shock by borrowing from other cards experience a stronger and more persistent reduction in their ability to smooth consumption through credit cards.
-Aggregate credit card balances for credit-constrained consumers decline by 42--71 cents for a $1 reduction in aggregate credit limits due to the funding shock.
-Our results highlight who bears the real costs of fragile bank funding structures.
+Credit-constrained consumers who are unable to hedge against the transmitted shock by accessing other credit cards experience a stronger and more persistent reduction in aggregate credit card limits at the consumer level.
+Consequently, these credit-constrained consumers reduce their aggregate credit card borrowing.
+Our results document a credit card lending channel for the transmission of adverse bank shocks and show who bears the costs of fragile bank funding structures.

-Keywords: bank funding shock, consumer credit cards, consumption
+Keywords: bank funding shock, consumer credit cards, borrowing

 JEL Classification: G21, G51